douglaswth/ssh-handler/README.md

 (https://github.com/douglaswth/ssh-handler/releases/1.0.0/366/ssh-handler-1.0.0.exe) `867 kB`

-[PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) must be installed from its installer or available in directory in the `PATH` environment variable.
+[PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) must be installed from its installer or available in a directory in the `PATH` environment variable.

 ## Building